diem/diem/language/stdlib/modules/doc/LibraAccount.md

 ## Function `create_unhosted_account`

-For now, only the association root can create an unhosted account, and it will choose not to on mainnet
+For now, only the libra root account can create an unhosted account, and it will choose not to on mainnet
 > TODO(tzakian): eventually, anyone will be able to create an unhosted wallet accunt